ra559/gitcollab/AutomatedTesting/AutomatedTesting.md

 ## Why Automation ?
 The goal of automation is to reduce the number of test cases to be run manually and not eliminate manual testing all together.
-For a developer automated testing is important due to these reasons:
+For a developer automated testing is important due to these reasons :

 * Manual testing of all work flows, fields and negative scenarios is time and cost consuming